NuGet/Home/proposed/2023/Add-dotnet-search.md

 <!-- Explain the proposal as if it were already implemented and you're teaching it to another person. -->
 <!-- Introduce new concepts, functional designs with real life examples, and low-fidelity mockups or  pseudocode to show how this proposal would look. -->
 Imagine you have your dotnet CLI open.
-You would like to get the list of all packages from a source `<MySource>`.
-No worries, you can just use the following command : `dotnet package search --source <MySource>`.
-It will provide you with the list of all the packages in the source `<MySource>`.
+You would like to look up a NuGet package named `MyPackage` from a source `<MySource>`.
+No worries, you can just use the following command : `dotnet package search MyPackage --source <MySource>`.
+It will provide you with the list of the packages in the source `<MySource>` that match with the search criteria.

 ### Technical explanation

 <!-- Explain the proposal in sufficient detail with implementation details, interaction models, and clarification of corner cases. -->
 The `package search [search terms] [options]` command will have the following options

 | Option | Function |
 |---------|:----------|